Wind at My Back: Season 5

 Season 5 is set in 1936.
-After Jim Flett decides he is not ready for a relationship, Grace meets a charming stranger from out of town who proposes to her.
+After Jim Flett decides he is not ready for a relationship, Grace meets a charming stranger at the hotel cafe from out of town who proposes to her, and they elope to his large house, where he is eventually exposed as a faker.
 Hub thinks about joining the priesthood.
 Honey adjusts to living in New Bedford again, but finds that she wishes to further her education while Max considers running for mayor.
 The show was abruptly cancelled at the termination of the fifth season.

 Christmas movie

 Meant to tie up some of the loose ends left when the series was cancelled, A Wind at My Back Christmas takes place in December 1938.
 Hub is studying to become a priest, but starts to have second thoughts as he spends more and more time with music student Anna Schiller (Meredith Henderson).
 When he finds out her status as a Jewish refugee who escaped from Austria following the Nazi annexation, Hub takes her to New Bedford to keep her from being deported, but faces hostility from his mother, who wants him to become a priest, and his brother, who resents his success.
 The movie ends with Anna escaping to the United States and Hub deciding not to become a priest.
 Max and Honey arrange that they will both pursue their dreams.
 Honey will go to college and Max will finish his novel.
 Also, Henry announces his interest in joining the RCMP.

 The actors who play Grace Bailey, May Bailey, and Pritchard Flett are not in the movie.
 Their absence is explained through telegrams the family receives from Grace and Jim Flett.
 Apparently, Grace and May went to Spain to recover the body of Grace's husband, who was killed in the war.
 As they are returning home, May falls ill, and they are unable to return to Canada for the holidays, while Pritchard, though, went to live with his grandparents in Niagara Falls.